 Day 7 & 8: Kaokoland ( 2 nights )

 Next stop, Hartmann Valley, Kaokoland.
-You’ll be driven to the airstrip and board for your flight which takes about 50 minutes.
+You’ll be driven back to the airstrip and board for your flight which takes about 50 minutes.
 You’ll then drive to your lodge, Serra Cafema.

-While you're there: As well as having all meals and local branded drinks provided, you also have nature drives in the valley, a boat trip on the river, walks to the valleys and waterfalls, quad biking and a visit to a Himba village included.
+While you're there: As well as having all meals and local branded drinks provided, you also have nature drives in the valley, a boat trip on the river, walks to the valleys and waterfalls, quad biking and a visit to an authentic Himba village included.
 If you’re on a full day trip you’ll be given a picnic lunch too.

 Serra Cafema Camp

 Day 9 & 10: Etosha National Park ( 2 nights )